Aliases for OAZ1 Gene

 GeneCards Summary for OAZ1 Gene

 OAZ1 (Ornithine Decarboxylase Antizyme 1) is a Protein Coding gene.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Among its related pathways are nNOS Signaling in Skeletal Muscle and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
 An important paralog of this gene is OAZ2.

 UniProtKB/Swiss-Prot Summary for OAZ1 Gene